 I started working in a veterinary practice in 2003.
 I qualified in 2006 and completed a BSc (hons) degree in Veterinary Nursing and Practice Management in 2007, and I joined Stanhope Park Vets in September 2014.

 My constant companion is Lev the Labrador who joined me at 8 weeks old in October 2017.
 He is named after explorer Levison Wood.
-I am looking forward to going on our own walking adventures when he’s fully grown.
-I also have 9 year old brother and sister cats Bagheera and Miura.
+We enjoy going on our own walking adventures, his favourite is along the beach.
+I have brother and sister cats Bagheera and Miura who I have had from kittens and they love to wake me up in the morning for their breakfast.

-Working at Stanhope Park has fuelled my love of reptiles and I now have 4 snakes, 2 of which are rescues via RSPCA.
-I am currently studying an Advanced Programme in Veterinary Nursing of Reptiles and Amphibians to enhance the care I can provide our exotic friends.
+Working at Stanhope Park has fuelled my love of reptiles and I completed an Advanced Programme in Veterinary Nursing of Reptiles and Amphibians and now have my own zoo of many snakes, geckos and a bearded dragon - many of them are rescues via RSPCA.
+To continue my development, I am now studying an Advanced Programme in Veterinary Nursing of Birds to enhance the care I can provide our feathered friends.

 I have been at Stanhope Park since July 2006, qualifying in 2008 with a degree in Veterinary Nursing Science from the University of the West of England.
 I enjoy the variety that working as a nurse brings and I love many aspects of my job, but my main interests lie in medical nursing and rehabilitation and physiotherapy.
 I am hoping to do more training towards this in the future.